scylladb/scylla-rust-driver/docs/source/statements/usekeyspace.md

 This method has a slightly worse latency than `Session::use_keyspace` - there are two roundtrips needed instead of one.
 Therefore, `Session::use_keyspace` is the preferred method for setting keyspaces.

-### Multiple use keyspace requests at once
-Don't run multiple `use_keyspace` requests at once.
-This could end up with a part of connections using one keyspace and another part using another.

 ### Case sensitivity

 In CQL a keyspace name can be case insensitive (without `"`) or case sensitive (with `"`).